Worldwide AstroFest: Mission to the Trojan Asteroids (replay)

-A replay of this event will be available next week.
+A replay of this event is now available.

 On Thursday, 14 October at 7:30pm BST (1830 GMT/2:30pm EDT) join us for a special Worldwide AstroFest online event to preview the first mission to explore the Trojan asteroids.
 NASA’s Lucy mission is scheduled for launch on 16 October from Cape Canaveral.
 During its 12 year mission the probe will visit one main belt asteroid and seven Trojan asteroids.
 The Trojan asteroids orbit in two “swarms” that lead and follow Jupiter in its orbit around the Sun and are thought to be comparable in number to the objects in the main asteroid belt.

 Speakers include: Cathy Olkin, Lucy deputy principal investigator Hal Weaver, Principal Investigator for the Lucy’s Long Range Reconnaissance Imager Elena Adams, Mission Systems Engineer for DART, an asteroid deflection mission, which launches next month

 The event will be hosted by Stuart Clark and Lucie Green.
 You be able to put your questions to